Antonboom/testifylint/README.md

 Try to execute them in the main goroutine and distribute the data necessary for this into it ([example](https://github.com/ipfs/kubo/issues/2043#issuecomment-164136026)).

-Also a bad solution would be to simply replace all `require` in goroutines with `assert` (like [here](https://github.com/gravitational/teleport/pull/22567/files#diff-9f5fd20913c5fe80c85263153fa9a0b28dbd1407e53da4ab5d09e13d2774c5dbR7377))
+Also, a bad solution would be to simply replace all `require` in goroutines with `assert` (like [here](https://github.com/gravitational/teleport/pull/22567/files#diff-9f5fd20913c5fe80c85263153fa9a0b28dbd1407e53da4ab5d09e13d2774c5dbR7377))
 – this will only mask the problem.